ATHLETIC GROIN CUPS: What to think about when choosing an Athletic cup

-1. GETTING THE WRONG GROIN CUP FOR YOUR SPORT.
+1. GETTING THE RIGHT GROIN CUP FOR YOUR SPORT.

 Q: What does a baseball catcher, hockey player, and a martial artist all have in common?

 A: They all need a groin cup designed for their particular sport.